Lightnicus/venjakob/docs/smart-dialog-flows.md

 - **No Confusion**: Users never see options that don't apply to their data
 - **Better Guidance**: Clear error messages when prerequisites are missing
 - **Consistent Loading**: Professional loading states throughout the flow
+- **Smart Filtering**: Only relevant opportunities shown by default

 ### Developer Experience
 - **Maintainable**: Each dialog has clear responsibilities